isdk/ai-tool.js/docs/server_client_tools.md

-# Guide: Server & Client Tool Types
+# Guide: Server & Client ToolFunc Types

 This guide provides a detailed description of the different `ServerTools` and `ClientTools` subclasses.
 It focuses on their specific purpose and how each one separates its business logic from the communication logic handled by the transport layer.